miraland-labs/miraland/docs/src/validator/get-started/setup-a-validator.md

 - on Ubuntu, you can type `CTRL + Alt + T`.
 - on Windows, you will have to open the command prompt as an Administrator.

-## Install The Solana CLI Locally
+## Install The Miraland CLI Locally

-To create your validator vote account, you need to install the [Solana command line interface](../../cli.md) on your local computer.
+To create your validator vote account, you need to install the [Miraland command line interface](../../cli.md) on your local computer.

-You can either use [Solana's Install Tool](../../cli/install-solana-cli-tools#use-solanas-install-tool) section from the Solana docs to install the CLI, or alternatively, you can also [build from source](../../cli/install-solana-cli-tools#build-from-source).
+You can either use [Miraland's Install Tool](../../cli/install-miraland-cli-tools#use-miralands-install-tool) section from the Miraland docs to install the CLI, or alternatively, you can also [build from source](../../cli/install-miraland-cli-tools#build-from-source).

 > Building from source is a great option for those that want a more secure and potentially more performant executable.

-Once the Solana CLI is installed, you can return to this document once you are able to run the following command and get an answer on your terminal:
+Once the Miraland CLI is installed, you can return to this document once you are able to run the following command and get an answer on your terminal:

 ```
-solana --version
+miraland --version
 ```

 You should see an output that looks similar to this (note your version number may be higher):

 ```
-solana-cli 1.14.17 (src:b29a37cf; feat:3488713414)
+miraland-cli 1.18.0 (src:b29a37cf; feat:3488713414)
 ```

 Once you have successfully installed the cli, the next step is to change your config so that it is making requests to the `testnet` cluster:

 ```
-solana config set --url https://api.testnet.solana.com
+miraland config set --url https://api.testnet-mln.miraland.top
 ```

 To verify that your config has change run:

 ```
-solana config get
+miraland config get
 ```

-You should see a line that says: `RPC URL: https://api.testnet.solana.com`
+You should see a line that says: `RPC URL: https://api.testnet-mln.miraland.top`

 ## Create Keys